 • condition after surgery;

-• non-compliance with personal hygiene measures;
+• failure to comply with personal hygiene measures;

 • hot climate (intense sweating);